 Miguel, what’s the main challenge for Facility Management right now?

 The first challenge will surely be the openness and ability to incorporate FM under a strategic lens, against the strictly operational approach of the past.
 Current and future trends demand that.
 Agile and flexible management, with enormous adaptability, is a part of any FM’s DNA.

 However, it should be a constant effort.
 That way, organisations can focus on their business models and be assured that their entire operation is supported in the best possible way, in the most cost-effective manner.
 In that sense, service integration will be one of the trends with the highest acceptance.
 This approach allows internal teams to focus on activities with greater added value and that generate bigger results, be it for management and/or for users.

 “Flexibility, collaboration, and experience should guide future workplaces”

-Will the pandemic continue to disrupt the sector in 2022?
+Will the pandemic continue to disrupt the sector?